oaluna/video-group-meeting/README.md

 # Video-Group-Meeting

-Videe-Group-Meeting is a simple video chat application for multi-users based on React, Node Express and WebRTC.
+Video-Group-Meeting is a simple video chat application for multi-users based on React, Node Express and WebRTC.

-This project is **deployed** at: https://video-group-meeting.herokuapp.com/
+This project is **deployed** at: https://video-group-chat.herokuapp.com

 **Technologies Used**